Inflammation of the gastric mucosa

 Parenteral fluid and electrolyte supplements if unable to tolerate oral intake

-Consider repeat gastroscopy after 6 weeks if gastritis was severe...
+Consider repeat endoscopy after 6 weeks if gastritis was severe or if poor treatment res...

 Sign up for a 10-day FREE Trial now and receive full access to all content.